-Splendor In The Grass was released in 1961.
-It received critical acclaim from critics and made enough revenue at the box office.
+Splendor In The Grass was released in 1961. (same year the original 101 Dalmatians came out) It received critical acclaim from critics and made enough revenue at the box office.
 It went on to earn two Oscar nominations at The 34th Academy Awards for Best Actress (Natalie Wood) & Best Original Screenplay.
 The latter only took home the grand prize, sadly, Natalie went home with nothing.

 There’s been speculation involving Netflix’s plans distributing Orson Welles’ unfinished film called, “The Other Side Of The Wind,” featuring Natalie Wood, who participated in Welles’ pet project.
 As of today, no further news has been confirmed on the release date.